 While physical damage is typically (but not always) determined by the weapon you’re using, elemental damage is almost entirely (but not always) determined by the user.
 You can add elemental damage types on top of a weapon’s physical attributes with mods.

-There are four primary elements in Warframe: Cold, Electricity, Heat, and Toxin.
+There are five primary elements in Warframe: Cold, Electricity, Heat, Toxin, and Void.

-- Cold: Strong against shields.
+- Cold: Strong against shields and Alloy Armor (mostly found on bosses and heavy enemies).
 Weak to flesh.
 Can slow enemies.

 - Electricity: Strong against robots.
-Weak to armor.
+Weak to boss armor.
 Can chain lightning to other enemies.

 - Heat: Strong against infested flesh.
-Weak to shields.
+Weak to Proto Shields (mostly found on bosses).
 Can cause burn and panic effects.

 - Toxin: Strong against regular flesh.
 Weak to robots.
 Can cause a poison effect.